Understanding Astigmatism: Causes & Treatments

 When this doesn’t happen, refractive errors occur.
 Myopia is when the light focuses in front of the retina.
 Farsighted people have this light focusing beyond or behind the retina.

 Astigmatism is a bit different.
 The refraction problem here is located somewhere along the curves of your cornea or lens.
-Where this refraction error occurs, it causes astigmatism, which generally produces fuzzy or blurry vision.
+Where this refraction error occurs, it causes astigmatism, which generally produces distorted vision.

 It’s possible to have astigmatism along with myopia or hyperopia.
 You can also have neither of those and just astigmatism.
 If so, and the degree is high enough, you may require corrective lenses even though you don’t also have myopia or hyperopia.